AndrejaCH/bikesharing/README.md

 -	Type of business, time frame and location of the data: CitiBike, New York City, August 2019.
 -	Number of the total rides: 2,344,224.
 -	Customer type: subscribers and customers.
--	Peak hours, divided by gender: Three genders male, female and unknown, with at-a-glance information about consumers behavior.
+-	Peak hours, divided by gender, with at-a-glance information about user behaviour.

 ### 1. Checkout Times for Users